Jules Van Cleemput

-Jules Van Cleemput (born 11 April 1997) is a Belgian football player who plays as centre back for Belgian First Division A club Charleroi.
+Jules Van Cleemput (born 11 April 1997) is a Belgian former football player who played as centre back.

 Club career

 Mechelen

 In 2015, Van Cleemput was called up for Mechelen first team.
 He had ridden the pine in the two games in 2015, but he didn't play any games in the first team.

 Heist (loan)

 On 4 January 2016, Van Cleemput was loaned to Heist in Belgian Second Division for six months.
 On 17 January 2016, Van Cleemput made his Belgian Second Division debut against Deinze at Burgemeester Van de Wiele Stadion, playing the game as a starter for full-time game.
 In the game, he was shown a yellow card.
 On 20 February 2016, Van Cleemput scored his first league goal against ASV Geel at 68th minute.
 In 2015–16 season, Van Cleemput played twelve games and scored a goal and he was shown six yellow card and even a red card once.
 In the season Heist relegated to the 2016–17 Belgian First Amateur Division.